a-castellano/NewsScrapper/README.md

 # NewsScrapper

-News scrapper written in python which posts processed content inside a database and publish that content into a wordpress site too.
+News scrapper written in python.
+This scrapper posts processed content inside a database, defined in a config file.
+Scrapped content can be published in a WordPress site too.

+# TODO

+ - Finish the scrapper
+ - Document this project ASAP
+ - Write argument parssing module to disable post submiting to WordPress.